kiairatech/kVersioner/README.md

 [![license][license-badge]][isc] [![discord-badge]][discord]

-This software is responsible for keeping the user client (jar) up to date, and ensuring the user has the correct prerequistes to launch the client.
+This software is responsible for keeping the user client software up to date with the origin (server) software, and ensuring the user has the correct prerequistes to launch the client.

-Additionally, the client is opened once the version check has been satisfied.
+Additionally, the software is opened once the version check has been satisfied.

 [isc]: https://opensource.org/license/lgpl-3-0/
 [license]: https://github.com/bridge-io/bridge-compressor/blob/main/LICENSE